dconroy/serverless-gas-prices/README.md

 # Gas price service
-Serverless lamba to continously fetch gas prices and store in dynamoDB, as well as providing a REST API for access and offline support.
+Serverless lambda function that continuously fetches recommended gas prices from EthGasStation and stores then in a dynamoDB table, as well as providing a REST API for easy access and offline support.

 This example demonstrates how to run a service locally, using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It